evrythng/evrythng.js/README.md

 ### Facebook login

-In order to use FB login, the application needs to be initialized with `facebook: true`.
+In order to use FB login, the application needs to be initialized with `facebook: true`:

 ```javascript
 app = new EVT.App({